 First, due diligence is what sets apart a successful franchisee from those who are not.
-Before you jump all in, it’s wise to be prepared and learn the what to expect from a franchising business.
+Before you jump all in, it’s wise to be prepared and learn what to expect from a franchising business.
 Some things to consider include:

 Preference.
 What’s your personal preference?
 Loving the industry you’re in gives you an edge from the start.
-Even if you have to put in the time and hard work to build your business, you’ll find joy every moment of it because it’s something that’s captured your interest.
+Even if you have to put in the time and hard work to build your business, you’ll find joy in every moment of it because it’s something that’s captured your interest.